My PC overheated !Covering Desktops (DT) and Laptop/Notebook/pads (LT) (this is what we call a NO BRAIN'R)

 The GPU runs at 105f (41C) if the fan fails or packs in lint or the RAD it will overheat real fast.
 (8540p) (IR thermal GUN READINGS BY ME)

-The CPU shuts down at about 90C, never let any CPU run anywhere near that.
+The CPU shuts down at about 90C, never let any CPU run anywhere near that. (the P4 and newer processors all HALT at 90C temp, you can not stop that, only fix the overheating cause)

 A goal for any CPU is about 50C max, some go to 55C, well away from 90c trip point , see?
 If the fan works below and the RAD is not packed in lint, it will run cool or the TIM is bad.